crocodilestick/Calibre-Web-Automated/README.md

 7. Add books by having them placed in the folder you bound to `cwa-book-ingest` in your Docker Compose

 **⚠️ ATTENTION ⚠️**
-  - _Downloading torrent files directly into `/cwa-book-ingest` is currently not supported.
-It will cause duplicate imports and potentially a corrupt database.
-This is currently being investigated_
+  - _Downloading files directly into `/cwa-book-ingest` is not supported.
+It can cause duplicate imports and potentially a corrupt database.
+It is recommended to first download the books completely, then transfer them to `/cwa-book-ingest` to avoid any issues_
-  - _The import system doesn't fully work with subdirectories within `/cwa-book-ingest`.
-Copying folders with books into `/cwa-book-ingest` will work, but not when moving them.
-This is currently being investigated.
-Workaround: Move/copy the books directly into `/cwa-book-ingest` without folders_
 #### Default Admin Login:
 > **Username:** admin\
 > **Password:** admin123